harveyjoyce/amplitude-api/README.md

 This project:
 - Retrieves website traffic data from the **[Amplitude Export API](https://amplitude.com/docs/apis/analytics/export)**
-- Logs execution details, unzips the .zip and .gzip files, then stores the downloaded data locally as timestamped JSON files
+- Logs execution details, unzips the `.zip` and `.gz` files, then stores the downloaded data locally as timestamped JSON files
 - Uploads them to an S3 bucket in **AWS** which connects to **Snowflake**
 - **dbt** is used to parse out the raw JSON and create a view